Heroin(e): Reception

 Heroin(e) has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 8.25/10.

 The film was praised for its tone.
 Forbes called it an "optimistic counter-narrative" that focuses on an alternative to harsh or judgmental approaches to understanding the impacts of opioids.
-Forbes said it makes "a powerful case for compassion and for second, third, fourth and 10th chances," though not exploring their causes as deeply as other works such as J. D. Vance's Hillbilly Elegy.
+Forbes said it makes "a powerful case for compassion and for second, third, fourth and 10th chances," though not exploring their causes as deeply as other works such as JD Vance's Hillbilly Elegy.
 The Clarion-Ledger wrote that its "gritty" approach allowed the viewer to understand the daily lives of people trying to help those affected by addiction.
 The New York Times considered it a front-runner for an Oscar because it "addresses an issue in the news — the opioid epidemic — with present-tense reportage and an eye toward putting human faces on the crisis."

 Huntington residents interviewed about the film were generally supportive of its contents, noting that it highlights the compassion of people in the community helping others.

 Rader attended the 2018 State of the Union Address as a guest of Senator Joe Manchin and during the trip spoke to lawmakers about the opioid epidemic, which has had a substantial impact on Huntington's economy.